-The storage volume of these appliances shall be the gross volume minus the following (for example, see figure 17):
+The total volume to be deducted shall comprise the following (for examples, see figure 18):

-- a) the volume of spaces situated outside any load limit (natural or marked by the manufacturer); - b) the volume of spaces provided specifically for making and storing ice, except in the case of appliances fitted with automatic icemakers, when the volume occupied by a removable storage bucket shall be included in the storage volume unless it is specified in the instructions for use that this volume is suitable for the storage of ice only; - c) the volume of spaces between the front stack(s) of the test package load (see 13.1.2) and the inner vertical surface of the door or any projection from the door where the horizontal distance between the front face of the stack(s) and the inner door surface or projection exceeds 15 mm; - d) the volume of all fixed components within the load limits;

-- e) the volume of spaces which are to be kept free for the good performance of the refrigerating system; - f) the total volume of the removable parts and of the space rendered unusable by the use of the parts which are stated by the manufacturer as necessary for the proper functioning of the appliance and for meeting all the required characteristics (see clause 6 and 8.3.4) except shelves and partitions whose thickness is not greater than 13 mm (see 7.2.5.1); - g) the storage volume of any "two star" section(s); - h) any volume where the vertical clearance is less than 52 mm [see also figure 17 a)]; - i) any volume where it is impossible to place an "M" package of nominal dimensions.
+- a) the volume of spaces situated outside any load limit (natural or marked by the manufacturer): - the volume of spaces provided specifically for making and storing ice, except in the case of appliances fitted with automatic icemakers, when the volume occupied by a removable storage bucket shall be included in the storage volume unless it is specified in the instructions for use that this volume is suitable for the storage of ice only; - c) the volume of spaces between the front stack(s) of the test package load (see 13.1.2.3) and the inner vertical surface of the door or any projection from the door where the horizontal distance between the front face of the stack(s) and the inner door surface or projection exceeds 15 mm; - d) the volume of all fixed components within the load limits; - e) the volume of spaces which are to be kept free for the good performance of the refrigerating system; - f) the volume of all removable parts which are stated by the manufacturer as necessary for the proper functioning of the appliance, except shelves and partitions whose thickness is not greater than 13 mm (see 7.2.7.1); - g) the volume rendered unusable by the use of removable parts (for example, baskets, shelves) necessary for obtaining satisfactory thermal and mechanical characteristics (see also 8.3.4); - h) any volume where the vertical clearance is less than 52 mm [see figure 13b)]; - i) any volume where it is impossible to place an "M" package of nominal dimensions.

-NOTE 3 There is no equivalence between the value of the storage volume determined in accordance with the principles mentioned above and the volume of the packages loaded into the appliance for the storage and freezing tests.
+NOTE 4 There is no equivalence between the value of the storage volume determined in accordance with the principles mentioned above and the volume of the packages loaded into the appliance for the storage test.
 The free spaces specified in the test methods could be utilized in normal use and their volume should not be deducted from the gross volume when calculating the storage volume.

-7.2.4 "Two star" section(s) in freezers and in "three star" cabinets
+7.2.6 "Two star" sections and/or compartments in "three star" compartments

-"Two star" section(s) is (are) permitted both in the door and in the remaining storage volume when all the following conditions are met:
+"Two star" section(s) and/or compartment(s) is (are) permitted both in the door and in the remaining storage volume when all the following conditions are met:

-- a) the "two star" section(s) is (are) marked with the appropriate identification symbol; - the "two star" section(s) is (are) separated from the "three star" volume by a partition, container, or similar construction; - the rated total "two star" storage volume does not exceed 20 % of the storage volume of the cabinet or 30 l, whichever is the smaller value; - d) the instructions for use give clear guidance regarding the "two star" section(s); - e) the storage volume of the "two star" section(s) is stated separately and is not included in the storage volume.
+- a) the "two star" section(s) or compartment(s) is (are) marked with the appropriate identification symbol; - b) the "two star" section(s) and/or compartment(s) is (are) separated from the "three star" volume by a partition, container, or similar construction; - c) the rated total "two star" storage volume does not exceed 20 % of the "three star" storage volume of the compartment, or 30 l, whichever is the smaller value; - d) the instructions for use give clear guidance regarding the "two star" section(s) and/or compartment(s); - e) the storage volume of the "two star" section(s) and/or compartment(s) is stated separately and is not included in the "three star" volume.

-7.2.5 Volumes of shelves and partitions (for examples, see figure 18)
+7.2.7 Volumes of shelves and partitions (for examples, see figure 19)

-7.2.5.1 Thickness
+7.2.7.1 Thickness